All posts

 Despite this fragmentation, most countries draw from a common set of factors.
 The weighting and application differ — sometimes dramatically — but the underlying categories recur across jurisdictions.

 Physical presence.
 The most widely recognized factor.
 A threshold number of days spent physically present in the country during a defined period.
 The specific number varies (183 days is common but not universal).
 The counting method varies (calendar year, rolling 12-month period, tax year).
 What constitutes a "day" varies (any physical presence, overnight stay, midnight presence).
-The structure indicates that physical presence is rarely the only factor, but it is frequently the most mechanically straightforward one.
+Physical presence is rarely the only factor, but it is frequently the most mechanically straightforward one.

-Center of vital interests.
+Center of vital interests (the country where a person's primary home, family, and economic activity are based).
 Where are the strongest personal and economic ties?
 Family location, property ownership, bank accounts, social connections, club memberships, the location of primary economic activity.
 This factor is inherently qualitative — it requires weighing multiple ties against each other rather than applying a numerical threshold.
 Some countries weight this more heavily than physical presence.

-Habitual abode.
+Habitual abode (the country where a person normally lives, based on pattern of life rather than raw day count).
 Where does the individual regularly live?
 This is distinct from physical presence in that it examines the pattern of life rather than a raw count of days.
 A person who spends 120 days in a country spread evenly across the year has a different habitual abode pattern than a person who spends 120 days in two concentrated blocks.

 Nationality or citizenship.
 Most countries treat nationality as a residual tiebreaker when other factors are inconclusive.
 The United States is the notable and significant exception: US citizenship triggers US tax obligations regardless of where the citizen lives, works, or spends time.
 US persons are always US tax residents.
 Departure from the US does not end this — only formal expatriation does.